naga-kucherlapati/naga-kucherlapati/README.md

 👋 Hi, I’m Naga

+Technology is for everyone.
+My work is about making sure it actually feels that way.

-I’m a Data, AI & Technology Strategist, Product Leader, and Technical Program Manager focused on turning AI ambition into enterprise-scale adoption.
+I’m a Data and AI / Technology Strategist, Product Leader, and Technical Program Manager - turning executive ambition into enterprise adoption.
+I bring 14+ years of experience leading large-scale digital transformation across automotive, retail, finance, and food tech.

-With 14+ years of experience across automotive, retail, finance, and food tech, I work at the intersection of AI systems, product strategy, and change execution.
-The technology is rarely the hardest part.
+I move fluidly between products and programs.
+Product-forward on vision, value, and outcomes.
+Execution-strong when scale and coordination matter.
+My work sits at the intersection of AI, data, and people, because the tech is rarely the hardest part.
 Adoption is.

+As a PROSCI-certified Change Leader in AI adoption, I bake change into products from day one.
+Trust, workflows, incentives, and capability are treated as core requirements, not downstream activities.

+I operate in dual focus: telescopic in vision and microscopic in execution.
+Using Agile and SAFe, I translate strategy into roadmaps, value streams, epics, and program increments that actually ship.

 💡 What I work on here

-This GitHub is a curated portfolio, not a dumping ground.
+This GitHub is a curated portfolio of:

-You’ll find:
 - AI use cases designed for real organizations, not demos in isolation
 - Context engineering and AI system experiments
 - Human-in-the-loop and responsible AI patterns